-One important element was missing however: the personal interpretation of their roles, even though the solo’s and the pas de dues were danced out of the context of the original ballets.
+One important element was missing however: the personal interpretation of their roles, even though the solos and the pas de dues were danced out of the context of the original ballets.
 The pieces were extracts!
 In each of the pieces the expression on the faces and the body language was more or less the same without depth.
 I advice the dancers to work with their coaches on these specific elements of performing.

 Some advice on dancing abroad

-Special for Korean dancers it may be difficult to find employment in the USA and in Europe.
+For Korean, Japanese and Chinese dancers it may be difficult to find employment in the USA and in Europe.
 First contact the companies you want to audition for and inquire about the possibility of working visas for foreign dancers.
 There are strict governmental requirements in the USA and Europe.
 The steps to work legally in another country are very complicated and official.
 Nowadays many ballet companies are struggling to stay afloat, many are not able to do visa permit applications for dancers who have won awards.
 Only if a company really wants you, they can support you by making an application for a work permit.
 Don’t mess anything up by making incorrect or incomplete applications.
 Make photocopies of all documents.

-Many theatre dancers from Japan, China and Korea choose to join companies in Europe or the USA because of higher pay and better benefits, but there are also drawbacks like homesickness and language barriers.
+Many dancers from Japan, China and Korea choose to join companies in Europe or the USA because of higher pay and better benefits, but there are also drawbacks like homesickness and language barriers.
 Keep in mind that knowledge of English is not widely spread in countries like Spain, Germany, Italy and France.

 Award winners should not expect to get a position as principal dancer or soloist immediately.
 In general companies offer you first a position as corps de ballet dancer, grand sujets or half soloist.
 The companies want to get to know their new dancers and will check their experiences and strengths.
 After some years the dancers with quality potential will get promoted to a higher rank.